-What motivates millennial employees may not be the same things that drove the Greatest Generation to success, but don’t write them off.
+What motivates millennial employees may not be the same things that drove other generations to success, but don’t write them off.

 Millennials may seem like they are more play than work, but that’s just not the case.
 Millennial employees are all about a different kind of work that is just as productive and important as your dad’s desk job.

 It’s not about entitlement: Millennial employees just need a reason to go to work

 Beyond financial gain, millennials want to feel like what they do matters.

 A white paper by the Center for Generational Kinetics noted that 60% of millennials chose their work because they felt they made a difference.

 They want technologically-savvy workplaces

 This generation of digital natives isn’t satisfied with basic internet surfing in the course of their job.
 For learning and collaboration, they want to use:

 - Video, on-demand and interactive

 Not your parent’s science project: Millennial employees expect group work